Updated August 2017 with this piece of “real estate career advice“:

-Understanding your RECO real estate fees that are mandatory regardless of broker:
+Understanding your RECO real estate fees that are mandatory regardless of your choice of broker:

 1. Fees mandated by RECO that are necessary to maintain your license.
 Remember that your license comes from RECO.
-RECO requires you to pay three fees:
+RECO requires you to pay three kinds of fees:

 B. Your RECO continuing education fee – currently $44